-Alan first chooses the target PoC user that the voice communication will be directed to by scrolling through the list of supported PoC groups and other PoC users that Alan has defined.
+Alan first chooses the target PoC User that the voice communication will be directed to by scrolling through the list of supported PoC groups and other PoC Users that Alan has defined.
 He finds “Bill – Product Manager”.

 Alan presses the “Push To Talk” button in order to talk to Bill.
 An indication on Alan’s device (in this example, a confirmation tone) informs Alan that the connection to the PoC system has been set-up; it does NOT necessarily imply that the target user is receiving the voice communication.